Supporting the Family Caregiver

 About Green Hill

 Green Hill in West Orange New Jersey is an intimate, Five-Star rated senior living community that focuses on a person-directed, continuum of care.
 That means that the senior is the center of his or her emotional, physical and healthcare choices.
-Green Hill offers independent living, assisted living, skilled nursing, rehabilitation and memory care in the Legacy building or in one of our Green House® Homes.
+Green Hill offers independent living, assisted living, skilled nursing, rehabilitation and memory care in the Legacy building or in one of our The Villas at Green Hill.
 Living suites are single or couple occupancy with private baths.
 Green Hill provides a care ratio far above the New Jersey and national averages and boasts the highest level of team member longevity in the industry.
 Green Hill is family-centered and family-focused with a wide range of events and activities for residents, friends and family members.

 Contact us today to learn more about senior care services at Green Hill, or call 973-731-2300 x381.